raphael-proust/raphael-proust.github.io/games/dice-mda.md

 ### Realism

 Another role of the dice is to model the characters' universe.
-For example, the more an action is difficult to achieve in the characters' universe, the less likely the players are to succeed at the corresponding dice roll.
+For example, the more difficult an action is to achieve in the characters' universe, the less likely the players are to succeed at the corresponding dice roll.
-Similarly, the more effective weapon is in the characters' universe, the more likely players are to get high damage in an attack roll.
+Similarly, the more effective a weapon is in the characters' universe, the more likely players are to get high damage in an attack roll.

 This somewhat realistic modelling of the characters' universe maintains a sense of make-belief and helps players engage in Fantasy.